Table of Contents

 Empowering writers, not replacing them.

 Off-page SEO is when you optimize your site using factors outside of the website itself.
 This includes social media, email, content, and other offline channels.
-Off-page optimization targets the different ways that search engines can find you on the web.
+Off-page optimization targets how search engines can find you on the web.
 These factors include:

 Domain Authority is a measure of how authoritative a website is.
 The higher the DA, the more likely it is that a website will rank high in search engine results pages (SERPs).
 Page Authority is a measure of how authoritative a specific page is.
 The higher the PA, the more likely it is that the page will rank high in SERPs for relevant queries.